The 7 managers with the best points per game record in Prem history

 1. Pep Guardiola

 There are plenty of people who would have you believe that Guardiola is nothing but a “bald fraud”.
-Apparently, due to the fact that he has spent large amounts on defenders while propelling Man City forward, his successes don’t count.
+Apparently, due to the fact that he has spent large amounts on defenders while propelling Manchester City forward, his successes don’t count.